vpenso/mesos-example/docs/mesos/ops.md

               --command='echo sleep... ; sleep 300'
 ```

-On the following process hierachy will be started:
+On the following process hierarchy will be started:

 ```bash
 /usr/sbin/mesos-slave ...